TIDES-transit/TIDES/CONTRIBUTING.md

 ## [License](license)

-The TIDES specification is licensed under the Apache License 2.0 as defined in [LICENSE.md][license-file] file.
+The TIDES specification is licensed under the Apache License 2.0 as defined in [LICENSE][license-file] file.

 ## [Project Governance](governance)